neo4reo/apm2-sensors/readme.txt

 v2.30 release notes -
 ========================================

+Tighter main loop timing, synced with IMU samples.
+(Removes a free-running loop which leads to timing jitter and indeterminant latencies.)

 Quite a few changes to remove prog_char from the libraries and remove FastSerial in favor of HardwareSerial.

 Support for compiling with newer version of the arduino IDE.

+Make PWM center and range match Futaba 'standard'.

+Add commands to setup SAS mode and adjust gains from host computer.

+Updated several packet formats and ID numbers.

+Report bytes transfer rate to host in the config/status message.

+Better support for saving configuration parameters in the EEPROM.

 v2.20 release notes - April 21, 2015
 ========================================